marcominerva/MultilanguageChat/README.md

 **Configure the Web Backend**

-Go the [appsettings.json](https://github.com/marcominerva/MultilanguageChat/blob/master/Web/MultilanguageChat/appsettings.json) file and write the required information:
+Go to the [appsettings.json](https://github.com/marcominerva/MultilanguageChat/blob/master/Web/MultilanguageChat/appsettings.json) file and write the required information:

 - In the **Azure:SignalR:ConnectionString** property, specify the Connection String you can find in the **Keys** blade of the Azure SignalR Service